History of wood carving: 1380–1520

-Before the 15th century preaching had not become a regular institution in England, and pulpits were not so common.
+Before the 15th century, preaching had not become a regular institution in England, and pulpits were not so common.
 However, the value of the sermon began to be appreciated from the use to which the Lollards and other sects put this method of teaching doctrine, and pulpits became a necessity.
-A very beautiful one exists at Kenton, Devon.
+A notable one exists at Kenton, Devon.
 It is, as is generally the case, octagonal, and stands on a foot.
 Each angle is carved with an upright column of foliage between pinnacles, and the panels, which are painted with saints, are enriched with carved canopies and foliage; it is, however, much restored.
 The pulpit at Trull, Somerset, is noted for its fine figure carving.
 A large figure standing under a canon fills each of the panelled sides. while many other smaller figures help to enrich the general effect.
 Examples of Gothic sounding boards are very rare; that, together with the pulpit, in the choir of Winchester is of the time of Prior Silkstede (1520), and is carved with his rebus, a skein of twisted silk.

 The usual form of font cover during the hundred years before the Reformation was pyramidal, the ribs of the salient angles being Fo straight and cusped (Frindsbury, Kent) or of curved outline and cusped (St Mildred, Canterbury).
 There is a very charming one of this form at Colebrook, Devon.
 It is quite plain but for a little angel kneeling on the top, with its hands clasped in prayer.
 But the most beautiful form is the massed collection of pinnacles and canopy work, of which there is such a fine example at Sudbury, Suffolk.
 It was not uncommon to carve a dove on the topmost pinnacle (Castleacre, Norfolk), in allusion to the descent of the Holy Spirit.
 The finest font in England is undoubtedly that of Ijiford, Suffolk.
 It rises some 20 ft. in height, arid when the panels were painted with saints and the exquisite tabernacle work colored and gilded, must have been a masterpiece of Gothic craftsmanship.
 A cord connecting the tops of these covers with the roof or with a carved beam standing out from the wall, something like a crane (Salle, Norfolk), was used to remove the cover on the occasion of baptism.